liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 Don't let all that code intimidate you.
-It's just assigning the task to the *Administrator* role, then checking whether the *group* of the asset is an Organization, and assigning it to the *Organization Content Reviewer* role if it is.
+It's just assigning the task to the *Administrator* role, then checking whether the *group* of the asset is an Organization and assigning it to the *Organization Content Reviewer* role if it is.
 If it's not, it's assigning the task to the *Site Content Reviewer* role.

 Note the `role = newArrayList<Role>();` line above.
-In a scripted assignment, the `roles` variable is where you specify any roles the task will be assigned to.
+In a scripted assignment, the `roles` variable is where you specify any roles the task is assigned to.
 For example, when `roles.add(adminRole);` is called, the Administrator role is added to the assignment.

-$$$

-It's good to assign a task to a user, and it's even more useful if they can get a notification that something is required of them in the workflow.
+It's good to assign a task to a user, and it's even more useful if the user can get a notification that something is required in the workflow.

 ### Notifications [](id=notifications)

-Notifications are often sent to tell task assignees that something is required of them in the workflow, or to update asset creators on the status of the process.
+Notifications are often sent to tell task assignees that something is required of them in the workflow or to update asset creators on the status of the process.
 They can be sent for tasks or any other type of node in the workflow.
-To set up notifications, double click on Notifications in a node's Settings tab and create a notification.
+To set up notifications, double click on *Notifications* in a node's Settings tab and create a notification.

 ![Figure 7: You can send notification from a Task node.](../../../images-dxp/kaleo-designer-notification.png)

-You'll need to specify the Notification Type, and you can choose from a list of User Notification, Email, Instant Messenger, or Private Message.
+You'll need to specify the Notification Type, and you can choose User Notification, Email, Instant Messenger, or Private Message.
 You can use Freemarker or Velocity if you need a template, or you can choose to write a plain text message.